QuestCraftPlusPlus/QuestCraft/README.md

 Next, open your headset's QuestCraft launcher (through Unknown Sources.)
 Be sure to grant all requested permissions.
 Once you're done, you'll follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download. (aproxx.
 10 minutes, dependent on internet speed) (You must do this for each specific version to play that version!)
 While it downloads, do not take off your headset as it may cause files to stop transfering.

-**NOTE: You may encounter crashes when downloading your selected MC version, ESPECIALLY on v53 and later.
-This is because Meta can't fix memory leaks, for some reason.
-Don't fret; launch the app again, press play again, and the download will continue where it left of before the crash.
-If it continues, please keep trying.
-If, after 4 attempts, you still are not loaded in, please visit the support channel of the [QuestCraft Discord](https://discord.gg/questcraft)**

 And boom!
 You have successfully installed QuestCraft on your VR headset!
 To play, press the **Play** button and wait for it to load; depending on the headset, it might take a while (1-4 minutes max.)

 ## Supported Renderer